shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

 .. {{{

-Using :ref:`the Minkowski metric <the_minkowski_metric>`, we can flatten a basis vector with the flat operator :math:`♭`:
+Using the Minkowski metric, we flatten a basis vector with the flat operator :math:`♭`:

 .. math::

    (∂_μ)^♭ = η_{μν} dx^ν

-And likewise flatten any index of the doubly contravariant wedge product:
+Likewise any index of the doubly contravariant exterior product can be
+flattened:

 .. math::